Freetime Beer Co.

 Rich & I work full-time jobs, Freetime seemed like the perfect name for our side hustle.

-Freetime was born in February 2019, we poured the first beers under the new brand at the Craft Beer Rising festival in the Old Truman Brewery on Brick Lane in London.
+Freetime was born in February 2019, we poured the first beers under the new brand at the Craft Beer Rising festival in the Old Truman Brewery in East London.

-I introduced the new branding with a merchandise pre-order campaign a couple of weeks before the CBR festival.
+I introduced the new branding with a merchandise pre-order marketing campaign before the festival.

 The intention was to drum up support, engage our audience & cover the cost of the new gear.

-Building on our success from 2018, we were oversubscribed locally & with our wholesalers.
+Building on our success from 2018, we were oversubscribed.

 Due to demand we had stopped bottling & focused on shipping pallets of kegs.

-Our pale ale (Mating Surfaces) & Helles (Spezial) were the top sellers.
+Our pale ale (Mating Surfaces) & Helles (Spezial) became our top sellers.

-We invested in two new fermenters (FVs), allowing us to scale production of these core products.
+We invested in two new fermenters (FVs), allowing us to scale production of our two new core products.

 The next phase of our planned expansion in 2020 was to scale up our brew-house, purchase more FVs & a canning line.